NLP in insurance medicine / Research into the support of insurance physicians in their work using Natural Language Processing (NLP)

 Background of the research project

 Currently, administrative burdens have a significant impact on the workload and job satisfaction of medical professionals working within insurance medicine.
 These burdens are increasing due to rising staff shortages and a growing demand for social medical assessments.
-For clients, it is important that they receive a timely, high-quality, and, above all, correct assessment, but also clarity regarding their income and return to work options.
-The use of Artificial Intelligence (AI) can be helpful in this regard.
-Primarily Natural Language Processing (NLP) and NLP-based support could be used to reduce the administrative burden on healthcare professionals.
-NLP uses various techniques to analyze spoken or written text and generate summaries, transcripts, or reports.
-The existing technology can be deployed on various fronts and is already being used successfully in multiple sectors.
+For clients, it is crucial to receive a high-quality and accurate assessment, as well as timely clarity regarding their income and potential reintegration.
+The use of Artificial Intelligence (AI) can play a supportive role in addressing these challenges.
+Specifically, Natural Language Processing (NLP) and NLP-based support could be used to reduce the administrative burden on healthcare professionals.
+NLP employs various techniques to analyze spoken or written text and generate summaries, transcripts, or reports.
+This technology can be applied in multiple ways and has already been successfully implemented in various sectors.

 Research objectives

-The goal of this study is to investigate how NLP can be used for administrative support within the insurance medical practice, but also to identify the preconditions for acceptance and thorough implementation.
-We expect that administrative support through NLP will contribute to the overall quality and effectiveness of the social medical assessment.
+The aim of this study is to explore how NLP can be used for administrative support within insurance medical practice, as well as to identify the conditions necessary for its acceptance and implementation in daily practice.
+We anticipate that NLP-based administrative support will enhance the overall quality and effectiveness of the social medical assessment.
 For example, NLP can reduce practice variation among professionals in reporting.
-Additionally, we expect that NLP can help promote efficiency by reducing the administrative burden for the insurance physician.
-This may potentially reduce waiting times for clients through faster processing of applications.
+Additionally, we expect that this technology can improve efficiency by lowering the administrative burden for insurance physicians, potentially reducing waiting times for clients through faster processing of applications.

 Method

 The research consists of different sub-projects.
-It starts with an inventory of existing NLP systems aimed at administrative support within the curative sector, occupational health, and private insurance medicine.
-(Medical-) professionals working in the aforementioned sectors will be interviewed to get a picture of their experiences with using NLP.
-Factors that hinder and facilitate acceptance and implementation of an NLP-based tool will also be examined.
+First, an inventory will be conducted to identify existing NLP systems designed for administrative support within the curative sector, occupational health, and private insurance medicine.
+(Medical) professionals from these sectors will be interviewed to gain insight into their experiences with NLP systems, as well as the barriers and facilitators influencing the acceptance and implementation of such tools.

-Subsequently, a validation study will investigate the extent to which NLP can be used to summarize data and reports in insurance medical practice and whether this output is of sufficient quality, accurate, and without bias.
-In a later phase of this project, the effects and cost-effectiveness of administrative support for insurance physicians in practice will be examined.
+Subsequently, a systematic review will be conducted to examine the use of NLP for administrative support in healthcare at both national and international levels.
+In a later phase, a validation study will assess the extent to which NLP systems can be used to summarize data and reports in insurance medical practice, and whether the output is of sufficient quality, accuracy, and free from bias.
+Finally, the effects and cost-effectiveness of NLP-based administrative support for insurance physicians in practice will be evaluated.

 Product and implications for practice